davebraze/OtoP-2/readme.md

    * weights.txt.gz: zipped connection weights of the trained network;

-   * weights_ptop.txt.gz: zipped connection weights of the trained network after PtoP training; These connection weights will be loaded before OtoP training.
+   * weights\_ptop.txt.gz: zipped connection weights of the trained network after PtoP training; These connection weights will be loaded before OtoP training.
 This file is created when PtoP training is included (by setting PTOP to 1 during running or setting _ptop to 1 in para.txt);

    * output.txt: network training errors and training and testing accuracies at each sampling point of the OtoP training;

-   * output_ptop.txt: network training errors and training accuracies at each sampling point of the PtoP training.
-This file is created when PtoP training is included (by setting PTOP to 1 during running or setting _ptop to 1 in para.txt);
+   * output\_ptop.txt: network training errors and training accuracies at each sampling point of the PtoP training.
+This file is created when PtoP training is included (by setting RUNMODE to 1 during running or setting _runmode to 1 in para.txt);

-   * itemacu\_tr.txt: item-based accuracy based on the training data (training\_examples.txt) at each sampling point;
+   * itemacu\_tr.txt: item-based OtoP accuracy based on the training data (training\_examples.txt) at each sampling point;

-   * itemacu\_te.txt: item-based accuracy based on the testing data (so far same as the training data) at each sampling point;
+   * itemacu\_te.txt: item-based OtoP accuracy based on the testing data (so far same as the training data) at each sampling point;

+   * itemacu\_tr\_ptop.txt: item-based PtoP accuracy based on the training data (training\_examples.txt) at each sampling point;

+   * itemacu\_te\_ptop.txt: item-based PtoP accuracy based on the testing data (so far same as the training data) at each sampling point;

-   * trainfreq.txt: the accumulated number of times each training example is chosen for training at each sampling point;
+   * trainfreq.txt: the accumulated number of times each training example is chosen for OtoP training at each sampling point;

+   * trainfreq\_ptop.txt: the accumulated number of times each training example is chosen for PtoP training at each sampling point;

-   * outphonTr.txt: phonemes activated for each training example at each sampling point;
+   * outphonTr.txt: phonemes activated for each OtoP training example at each sampling point;

-   * outphonTe.txt: phonemes activated for each testing example at each sampling point;
+   * outphonTe.txt: phonemes activated for each OtoP testing example at each sampling point;

+   * outphonTr\_ptop.txt: phonemes activated for each PtoP training example at each sampling point;

+   * outphonTe\_ptop.txt: phonemes activated for each PtoP testing example at each sampling point;

-   * outphonTrVec.txt: vector values of activation for each training example at each sampling point.
+   * outphonTrVec.txt: vector values of activation for each OtoP training example at each sampling point.
 This file is created when RECVEC is 1;

-   * outphonTeVec.txt: vector values of activation for each testing example at each sampling point.
+   * outphonTeVec.txt: vector values of activation for each OtoP testing example at each sampling point.
+This file is created when RECVEC is 1;

+   * outphonTrVec\_ptop.txt: vector values of activation for each PtoP training example at each sampling point.
+This file is created when RECVEC is 1;

+   * outphonTeVec\_ptop.txt: vector values of activation for each PtoP testing example at each sampling point.
 This file is created when RECVEC is 1;

    While the model runs, it will also print to the screen overall error and average training/testing accuracies at each sampling point.
 Sampling points are places where the performances of